About the Collaboration

 How can I learn how to better identify my own biases and be more equitable in my classroom?

-If you are a teacher or program staff and you would like training on how to identify your own biases, and gain strategies on how to adopt equity as your lens, or if you want to make sure that you are creating a bright path for Black children in your preschool classroom, reach out to us at firstname.lastname@example.org.
+If you are a teacher or program staff and you would like training on how to identify your own biases, and gain strategies on how to adopt an equity lens in your practice, reach out to us at email@example.com.
 We would like to hear about your needs and make training opportunities available to you.

 How do I better support children who are experiencing trauma or adversity?